Israel says Hezbollah will ‘pay the price’ after blaming it for attack on soccer field that killed 12 children | KRDO

 The Saturday attacks on the region involved “approximately 30 projectiles” crossing from Lebanon into Israeli territory, in a barrage Israel’s military quickly blamed on the Iran-backed militant group.

-Among the sites hit in the attack was a soccer field where children and teenagers had been playing, IDF spokesperson Daniel Hagari said.

-All 12 victims of Saturday’s strike were children, according to a list from Israel’s Ministry of Foreign Affairs and residents who spoke to CNN.

 Some 20,000 Druze Arabs live in the Golan Heights, an area Israel seized from Syria in 1967 during the Six-Day War and annexed in 1981.
-Considered occupied territory under international law and UN Security Council resolutions, the area is also home to about 50,000 Israeli Jewish settlers.
-Most Druze there identify as Syrian and have rejected offers of Israeli citizenship.
+Considered occupied territory under international law and UN Security Council resolutions, the area is also home to about 25,000 Israeli Jewish settlers.

 Israel and Hezbollah have been trading rocket fire on a near-daily basis since Hamas’ attacks on Israel on October 7, and those exchanges have become increasingly volatile, sparking fears on several occasions that Israel’s war with Hamas in Gaza would spiral into a conflict on multiple fronts across the Middle East.

-Note: Correction: This story has been updated to correct the number of Israeli Jewish settlers in the Golan Heights.